What is product discovery documentation and why does it matter?

 • Document scores and rationale for future reference and learning

 Combat bias through structured criteria, multiple evaluators, blind evaluation where possible, calibration exercises, and explicit documentation of reasoning.
-The goal is consistency—the same idea should score similarly regardless of who evaluates it or when.
+The Innovation Mode Nine-Dimension Model is specifically designed to reduce the HiPPO problem (Highest Paid Person's Opinion) by making evaluation transparent and consistent.

-• Use explicit criteria — Vague evaluation invites bias; specific criteria constrain it
+• Use explicit criteria - Vague evaluation invites bias; the Nine-Dimension Model constrains it

 • Multiple evaluators - Average scores across several people to reduce individual bias